 Pricing a Buyout - AUM Percentage

-Recently seeders have sought to also include in the calculation of the buyout price an additional test based upon AUM (so as to ensure that any buyout price will not be negatively skewed by recent poor performance) - in which event the seeder would receive the "greater of" the price implied by the two methodologies.
+In recent years seeders sought to also include in the calculation of the buyout price an additional test based upon AUM (so as to ensure that any buyout price will not be disproportionately skewed by recent poor performance) - in which event the seeder would receive the "greater of" the price implied by the two methodologies.

-Where AUM tests are used, a manager should ensure that the AUM is weighted for the fees actually paid (as due to special fee terms, some AUM generates greater fee income and therefore is more lucrative than reduced fee AUM).
-These tests arise in nearly half of all buyout provisions, and where they are used, an AUM percentage of 10-15% is by far the most common calculation.
+Where AUM tests are used (which was somewhat rare in our FY2024 dataset), a manager should ensure that the AUM is weighted for the fees actually paid (as due to special fee terms, some AUM generates greater fee income and therefore is more lucrative than reduced fee AUM).
+These tests are common and were used in approximately half of the buyout provisions in our dataset; where they are used, an AUM percentage of 10-15% is by far the most common approach.

 Scope and Duration of Revenue Share

-SEED TRANSACTION DEAL POINTS - 2020 STUDY